 Getting Started with Managed IT Services

 Many businesses will consider outsourcing their IT needs to a managed service provider (MSP) when they reach a certain level of growth.
 Using an MSP to provide managed IT services will enable you to focus on business strategy, instead of IT tactics.
-(Learn more in IT Support Services.)
+(Learn more in the white paper, "Outsourcing IT Services.")

 So, what's involved when embarking on a new partnership with an MSP?
 Once you've made the decision to outsource IT to an MSP (read "10 Questions to Ask Before Selecting an MSP"), you will want to consider several areas.